 Needlepoint thread hoarder, you say?
 Nope.
 It’s all a work in progress.
 Right now, I have plenty of room for the remnants/beginnings of creative projects.
 The problem is future storage.

-For Christmas 2015, I created a vintage-inspired Christmas tree for my personal office that featured “my angels” — all of my grandmothers over time for whom I had photographs — and included Victorian scrap angels, and vintage glass ornaments and garland.
-It is lovely and a wonderful reminder of love and family during the …
+I created a vintage-inspired Christmas tree that featured “my angels” — my mother and all of my grandmothers over time for whom I had photographs — and included Victorian scrap angels, and vintage glass ornaments and garland.
+It is lovely and a wonderful reminder of love and family during the holidays.

 Every child wants Santa to know what they really want for Christmas, and they hope he’ll receive their list in time to grant their wishes.
 If you want those letters to Santa Claus answered, send them to Santa Claus Post Office in Santa Claus, Indiana!